Engee documentation

 where

-• - is the volume of liquid at which the position of the rod is equal to 0;
+• — the volume of liquid at which the position of the stem is equal to 0;

-• - is the cross-sectional area of the stem;
+• — the cross-sectional area of the rod;

-• ε - mechanical orientation coefficient.
-If the value of the parameters Mechanical orientation Pressure at A causes positive displacement of R relative to C, then ε .
-If `Pressure at A causes negative displacement of R relative to C`then ε .
+• ε — the coefficient of mechanical orientation.
+If the parameter value is Mechanical orientation Pressure at A causes positive displacement of R relative to C Then ε .
+If Pressure at A causes negative displacement of R relative to C Then ε .

-The stem position is zero if the volume of moist air inside the converter is equal to .
-Then, depending on the value of the parameters Mechanical orientation, the following is true:
+The position of the rod is zero if the volume of moist air inside the transducer is .
+Then, depending on the value of the parameter Mechanical orientation, the following is true:

-• If the pressure at A causes a positive displacement of R with respect to C , then the stem displacement increases when the volume of moist air increases compared to .
+• If the pressure at point A causes a positive displacement of R relative to C, then the displacement of the rod increases when the volume of humid air increases compared to .

-• If the pressure at A causes a negative displacement of R relative to C, then the stem displacement decreases when the volume of moist air increases compared to .
+• If the pressure at point A causes a negative displacement of R relative to C, then the displacement of the rod decreases when the volume of moist air increases compared to .

-The balance of forces at the mechanical interface is:
+The balance of forces on the mechanical interface is:

 ε ,